 Inca Trail

-The Inca Trail is the route most traveled in the past by the Incas is still today the preferred route for travelers heading to Machu Picchu.
+The Inca Trail to Machu Picchu 4 days is the route most traveled in the past by the Incas is still today the preferred route for travelers heading to Machu Picchu.
 Precisely because in certain parts of the trail, you will find the relics left by the Inca civilization displayed in archaeological sites.
 In addition, you will enjoy the forests covered in fog or glimpse the imposing nature of the mountains until you reach the Sun Gate, the entrance to the magical world of Machu Picchu.

 Experiences in June: What to do in Peru in June?